 What Is Sand Casting?

 The sand casting method is prevalent in a wide range of applications.
-The popular products from sand castings are pistons and valves, engine blocks, cams, bearings, bearing balls, medical equipment, hydraulic pumps and housings, agricultural equipment, automotive equipment, lever arms and pulleys, and electrical equipment appliances parts, railroad equipment, petrochemical engineering equipment, construction machinery.
+The popular products from sand castings are pistons and valves, engine blocks, cams, bearings, bearing balls, hydraulic pumps and housings, agricultural equipment, automotive equipment, lever arms and pulleys, and electrical equipment appliances parts, railroad equipment, petrochemical engineering equipment, construction machinery.

 Sand casting is the most used metal casting method in every industry, as we have already known it.
 Because of its wide range of benefits, this method is prevalent in every sector where metal is concerned.
 Sand casting provides the following advantages over other metal casting methods.